-Uterine fibroids are muscular tumors that grow inside or on the outside of your uterus.
-They grow in your uterus, in the uterine wall, on the surface, or on stalk-like structures inside or outside your uterus.
+Fibroids are benign tumors that grow on or in the muscular walls of the uterus.
+Some fibroid tumors don’t produce any symptoms at all, while others can be severely symptomatic.
+It is common for a woman to have multiple fibroid tumors and it may be difficult to understand which fibroid is causing specific symptoms.
+They grow in the uterus, in the uterine wall, on the surface, or on stalk-like structures inside or outside the uterus.
 They’re usually benign, meaning they are not cancerous, and women who have them are not more susceptible to cancer.
 Fibroids can vary tremendously in size, location and shape.
 Many women never realize they have them, as fibroids often are asymptomatic.

 Facts about Uterine Fibroids

 Some fibroids grow slowly, some quickly, and some remain the same size for long periods of time.
-Some fibroid cysts go through growth spurts and some eventually shrink on their own.
-Uterine fibroid shrinking is not all that uncommon, especially in women with menopause.
+Some fibroids go through growth spurts and some eventually shrink on their own.
+Uterine fibroid shrinking is not all that uncommon, especially in women who entered menopause.
 Uterine fibroids cause pain because they place pressure on the surrounding organs.
 If they grow large enough to cause a swollen uterus, they can be very uncomfortable.

 - Miscarriages or infertility

 - Significant changes in your uterus size (normal uterus vs. not)